jlweand/DssVisualizer/docs/source/limitations.rst

 * You cannot change the Renderer plugins on the fly.
 You must restart the application so the index.html can be recreated with the new plugin scripts.
 You can, however, change the DB on the fly.

+* It might not be a good idea without a lot more research to use ElasticSearch for the visualizer.
+  1. When researching on how to get the distinct event/tech names I tried `aggregation <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html>`_ and then ran into `this <https://www.elastic.co/guide/en/elasticsearch/reference/current/fielddata.html>`_
+  2. The annotation queries are weird.
+Maybe there's a way to do everything in one query but I couldn't figure out how to only add an annotation if the exact same annotation did not exist.
+Mongo does it automatically, and to keep the same functionality in ES I had to select the object, check that the annotation does not already exist, update the object, and then resave it.

 Things that may seem weird
 --------------------------